VikasGudhe/GPTLiteraryViz/README.md

 # Igniting Imagination: GPT-4 and Midjourney's Venture into Literary Visualization

-This repository contains the source code, data, and resources for the project "A Literary Spark: Using GPT-4 and Midjourney to Visualize Literature."
+This repository contains the source code, data, and resources for the project "Igniting Imagination: GPT-4 and Midjourney's Venture into Literary Visualization."
 The goal of this project is to explore the potential of state-of-the-art language and image synthesis models like GPT-4 in interpreting and visualizing literary works as their authors may have pictured them.

 To see the full resolution PDF with readable text, please click [here](https://digital.kenyon.edu/dh_iphs_ss/)
 ![Igniting Imagination](https://user-images.githubusercontent.com/18102221/236008685-3314193e-3587-43fb-8d34-690906957bbd.jpg)